5 most haunted places in Austin, Texas

 In addition to quirky poltergeist activity, ask about the ghost who appears as a man — or just legs — around the restaurant’s vault.

 Day and night, you’ll see ghosts around the Capitol building.
 The most famous is probably Governor Edmund Jackson Davis (1827 – 1883) who is seen gazing from a first-floor window.
-On foggy and misty days — especially around mid-winter — and around dusk, he’s seen walking on the paved paths around the Capitol building.
-He’s tall and has a moustache, but people most often comment on his chilling stare.
-In fact, he often pauses when he sees someone, stares at them, and doesn’t move until they’ve passed him.
+On foggy and misty days – especially around mid-winter – and around dusk, he’s seen walking on the paved paths around the Capitol building.
+He’s tall and has a mustache, but people most often comment on his chilling stare.
+He often pauses when he sees someone, stares at them, and doesn’t move until they’ve passed him.

 If you’re at the Capitol, be sure to walk past the Texas Governor’s Mansion.
-It has its own dramatic history with multiple hauntings.
+It has a dramatic history with multiple hauntings.
 I recommend early morning photos at the mansion grounds, as well.

 Oakwood Cemetery and its annex may be Austin’s most beautiful and haunted cemetery.
 There, you can visit the graves of many of Austin’s ghosts including Susannah Wilkerson Dickinson and Ben Thompson.